Step-by-Step Guide to Starting A Photography Business in 2024

 This post assumes that you already have the Fun Stuff handled – camera, lens, social media profiles.
 I’m going to focus on the things no one tells you about when you first start your business: insurance, taxes, and websites.

-How to set up your photography business legally
+Step 1: Setting up your photography business legally

 Everyone has to start somewhere, but offering up cheap photo sessions for cash on FB isn’t a sustainable business model, nor is going to work for very long for your clients.